FabbyD/Office-Royale/README.md

 # Office-Royale
 Bring war to your office

 A top-down shooter battle royale with office-like weapons like nerfs and boomerangs.
+This project was meant to introduce myself to game development using Unity.

 Developed with Unity Game Engine.